-- IRA distributions must begin by April 1 of the year after you turn age 72 (or age 701⁄2, if you reached age 701⁄2 by the end of 2019).
-If you keep money in your employer's plan (if permitted), you can avoid required minimum distributions while you are still working as an employee of that employer (provided you are not a 5 percent owner of the company). - Roth IRAs do not have required minimum distribution requirements. - For individuals other than at-least-5 percent owners, as long as you are working at least part-time as an employee, amounts held in your employer's 401(k)/403(b) plan do not have to be distributed as required minimum distributions starting at age 72 (or age 701⁄2, as applicable).
-Some companies allow you to roll over IRA amounts so you can prevent required minimum distributions until you are ready to stop working. - Consider designating a younger beneficiary in order to minimize the required minimum annual distributions and delay them as long as possible.
+- IRA distributions must begin by April 1 of the year after you turn age 72 (or age 73, if you reached age 72 by the end of 2023).
+If you keep money in your employer's plan (if permitted), you can avoid RMDs while you are still working as an employee of that employer (provided you are not a 5 percent owner of the company). - Roth IRAs and Roth(k) contributions to a 401(k) plan do not have RMD requirements. - For individuals other than at-least-5 percent owners, as long as you are working at least part-time as an employee, amounts held in your employer's 401(k)/403(b) plan do not have to be distributed as RMDs starting at age 72 or 73, as applicable.
+Some companies allow you to roll over IRA amounts so you can prevent RMDs until you are ready to stop working. - Consider designating a younger beneficiary in order to minimize the required minimum annual distributions and delay them as long as possible.
 If the beneficiary is your spouse, you can recalculate your and your spouse's life expectancies.
 However, this is not a decision to be made lightly.
 If you elect to recalculate life expectancy, the distribution is treated as a single-life annuity when one of you dies.
 If either of you is not in good health, recalculation may not defer distributions.

-For defined contribution plan participants or IRA owners who die after December 31, 2019, the Setting Every Community Up for Retirement Enhancement ("SECURE") Act requires the entire balance of the participant's account be distributed within ten years.
-There is an exception for "eligible designated beneficiaries" (i.e., surviving spouse, a child who has not reached the age of majority, a disabled or chronically ill person or a person not more than ten years younger than the employee or IRA account (owner), in which case, distributions can be made over the life expectancy of such beneficiary.
-The new 10-year rule applies regardless of whether the participant dies before, on, or after, the required beginning date (now age 72).
+For defined contribution plan participants or IRA owners who die after December 31, 2019, the SECURE Act requires the entire balance of the participant's account be distributed within ten years.
+There is an exception for "eligible designated beneficiaries" (i.e., surviving spouse, a child who has not reached the age of majority, a disabled or chronically ill person or a person not more than ten years younger than the employee or IRA account owner), in which case, distributions can be made over the life expectancy of such beneficiary.
+The 10-year rule applies regardless of whether the participant dies before, on, or after, the required beginning date (now either age 72 or 73).